-Field emission scanning electron microscopy (FE-SEM) was chosen to morphologically investigate the prepared TiO2-ZnO nanocomposites and the FESEM images recorded from the surface of the samples are demonstrated in Figure 3.
-As evidenced by the FESEM image of the TiO2-ZnO nanocomposite calcinated at the time of 1 h (Figure 3a), the spherical-shaped titanium dioxide particles and the rod-type zinc oxide nanoparticles are apparently visible [18].
+Field emission scanning electron microscopy (FE-SEM) was chosen to morphologically investigate the prepared TiO2-ZnO nanocomposites, and the FESEM images recorded from the surface of the samples are demonstrated in Figure 3.
+As evidenced by the FESEM image of the TiO2-ZnO nanocomposite calcinated at the time of 1 h (Figure 3a), the spherical-shaped titanium dioxide particles and the rod-type zinc oxide nanoparticles are visible [18].
 The size of the round-shaped TiO2 particles exceeds 1 $\mu$ m.
 However, the ZnO particles possess a nanometer scale.
-By raising the calcination time to 1.5 h, no obvious change is observed in the morphology of the TiO2-ZnO nanocomposite (Figure 3b).
-Accordingly, the rod-shaped ZnO nanoparticles are also detected for the TiO2-ZnO nanocomposite prepared at the time of 1.5 h.
-The round-shaped TiO2 particles buried under the rod-shaped ZnO nanoparticles.
-No change was detected in the size of the titanium dioxide and zinc oxide particles with increasing the calcination time.
+By raising the calcination time to 1.5 h, no noticeable change is observed in the morphology of the TiO2-ZnO nanocomposite (Figure 3b).
+Accordingly, the rod-shaped ZnO nanoparticles are also detected for the TiO2-ZnO nanocomposite prepared at 1.5 h.
+The round-shaped TiO2 particles are buried under the rod-shaped ZnO nanoparticles.
+No change was detected in the size of the titanium dioxide and zinc oxide particles while the calcination time increased.
+Like other samples, in the FESEM image of the TiO2-ZnO nanocomposite prepared at the time of 2 h, the TiO2 particles having a round shape and the ZnO nanoparticles having a rod shape are discovered (Figure 3c).
+With increasing the calcination time, no visible change can be found in the diameter of titanium dioxide and zinc oxide particles.